General informationThis section has been translated automatically.

-Diet avoiding gluten-containing foods made from wheat, oats, rye, spelt, barley, green spelt and kamut.
-Prohibited are all foods made from them, such as flours, semolina, malt, bread, pastries, breadcrumbs, pasta, dumplings, sauces, cakes, waffles, etc. All other foods such as corn, rice, soy, buckwheat, millet, potatoes, vegetables, fruit, milk, eggs, meat, fish, etc. are allowed in this form of therapy.
-As a substitute for wheat flour, there are various gluten-free flours, breads, pastries, pasta and sweets available in specialized stores.
+A diet that avoids gluten-containing foods made from wheat, oats, rye, spelt, barley, green spelt and kamut.
+All foods made from these sources such as flour, semolina, malt, bread, pastries, breadcrumbs, pasta, dumplings, sauces, cakes, waffles, etc. are prohibited.
+All other foods such as corn, rice, soy, buckwheat, millet, potatoes, vegetables, fruit, milk, eggs, meat, fish, etc. are permitted with this form of therapy.
+Various gluten-free flours, breads, pastries, pasta and sweets are available in specialist shops as a substitute for wheat flour.

-Notice.
-In processed foods such as sweets, ready-made products, sausage, etc., a gluten content is often not explicitly stated by the manufacturer.
-Wheat gluten is used in food technology and is often not sufficiently declared.
+Please note!
+The gluten content of processed foods such as sweets, ready-made products, sausages etc. is often not explicitly stated by the manufacturer.
+Wheat gluten is used in food technology and is often not adequately declared.

 IndicationThis section has been translated automatically.